Sucker (Ian Sweet album)

-Sucker is the fourth studio album by American indie rock musician Ian Sweet, released on November 3, 2023, through Polyvinyl Record Co.
-It was produced by Sweet, Alex Craig, and Isaac Eiger.
+Sucker is the fourth studio album by American indie rock musician Jilian Medford, recording as Ian Sweet, released on November 3, 2023, through Polyvinyl Record Co.
+It was produced by Medford, Alex Craig, and Isaac Eiger.
 It received positive reviews from critics.

 Background and recording

-Sweet recorded the album at the Outlier Inn, an artists' residency in the Catskill Mountains of New York with co-producers Alex Craig and Isaac Eiger.
+Medford recorded the album at the Outlier Inn, an artists' residency in the Catskill Mountains of New York with co-producers Alex Craig and Isaac Eiger.
 The three had full access to the studio, which allowed them "space for experimentation and spontaneity".

-On August 11, 2023, Sweet announced the release of his fourth studio album, along with the first single "You Spit".
+On August 11, 2023, Medford announced the release of Ian Sweet's fourth studio album, along with the first single "Your Spit".
 The single was produced by Alex Craig and Strange Ranger vocalist Isaac Eiger, while the music video was directed by Brittany Reeber, and featured Sarah Sherman and Martin Herlihy.

 The second single "Emergency Contact" was released on September 14, 2023, with a music video directed by Brittany Reeber, and features Please Don't Destroy member Martin Herlihy.